m417z/ntdoc/descriptions/ntqueryinformationthread.md

 Queries various information about the specified thread.
-This function is partially documented in [Windows Driver Kit](https://learn.microsoft.com/en-us/previous-versions/windows/hardware/kernel/mt629133%28v=vs.85%29) and [Winodws SDK](https://learn.microsoft.com/en-us/windows/win32/api/winternl/nf-winternl-ntqueryinformationthread).
+This function is partially documented in [Windows Driver Kit](https://learn.microsoft.com/en-us/previous-versions/windows/hardware/kernel/mt629133%28v=vs.85%29) and [Windows SDK](https://learn.microsoft.com/en-us/windows/win32/api/winternl/nf-winternl-ntqueryinformationthread).

 # Parameters
  - `ThreadHandle` - a handle to the thread or the `NtCurrentThread` pseudo-handle.
 For most information classes, the handle must grant either `THREAD_QUERY_INFORMATION` or `THREAD_QUERY_LIMITED_INFORMATION` access.